hotvox/hotvox-client-python/CONTRIBUTING.md

 # How to develop on this project

-hotvox_client_python welcomes contributions from the community.
+hotvox_client welcomes contributions from the community.

 **You need PYTHON3!**